kojisekig/KEA-lucene/readme.md

 ## Extracting key phrases from Lucene Index

 Now, let's extract key phrases from Lucene index.
 There are two programs: KeyphraseExtractor and KeyphraseExtractor2.
-The former is an index created by KEAModelBuilder that extracts key phrases from a known file called filea0011e00.txt (this file name is hard-coded in the program) as a test.
-KeyphraseExtractor2, meanwhile, is a program that extracts key phrases from unknown file called document t0073e.txt in fao780 (you can expand MAUI.tar.gz above to obtain this file).
+The former is an index created by KEAModelBuilder that extracts key phrases from a known file called file a0011e00.txt (this file name is hard-coded in the program) as a test.
+KeyphraseExtractor2, meanwhile, is a program that extracts key phrases from unknown file called document t0073e.txt in fao780 (you can untar MAUI.tar.gz above to obtain this file).

 KeyphraseExtractor obtains statistics from existing Lucene index, while KeyphraseExtractor2 starts from creating Lucene index in order to obtain variable statistics from a new document.
-Also, KeyphraseExtractor2 is a new document that is not included in a model and, because of that, is different where 1 is added to the both denominator and numerator in the df(P) / N portion.
+Also, because KeyphraseExtractor2 treats a new document that is not included in a model, it is different from KeyphraseExtractor where 1 is added to the both denominator and numerator in the df(P) / N portion.

 The both KeyphraseExtractor and KeyphraseExtractor2 specify a document that is already registered in Lucene index and calculate scores while listing key phrase candidates in the document.
 Therefore, you want to use TermVector of Lucene instead of iterating word dictionaries.
 Here, Lucene's add document function calls setStoreTermVectors(true) of FieldType.